google/google-analytics-utilities/README.md

-1. List GA4 account summaries.
-2. Select the properties from which you want to retrieve conversion events.
-3. Navigate to the “GA4 Conversion Events” sheet.
+1. After listing your GA4 conversion events, navigate to the "GA4 Conversion Events” sheet.
-4. Click on Google Analytics Utilities > Google Analytics 4 > Conversion Events > List.
+2. Click on Google Analytics Utilities > Google Analytics 4 > Conversion Events > List.
-5. Check the “Delete” box for each conversion event you want to delete.
+3. Check the “Delete” box for each conversion event you want to delete.
-6. Click on Google Analytics Utilities > Google Analytics 4 > Conversion Events > Delete or Create.
+4. Click on Google Analytics Utilities > Google Analytics 4 > Conversion Events > Modify.
-7. The script will attempt to delete the selected conversion events.
+5. The script will attempt to delete the selected conversion events.

 ### Firebase Links